Jtachan/PyAI_Portfolio/README.md

 An AE is a Convolutional Neural Network (CNN) composed by an encoder, a flat layer and a decoder in this order.

 <img src="RAE2Cam/imgs/range_trained.png" alt="autoencoder" width=500>

+## Vehicle Model Predictor with 6-DoF (VMP)
+This was my Final Bachelor's Degree Project at the University.
+The formal memory is also uploaded to the same file, however it's only in Spanish.

+I'm still translating and uploading all the important information.